 - Individual monthly reading and theological topics.
 Most months learners will complete readings covering systematic theology and biblical theology.
 One month the focus will be on Grace Brethren history and ordinances.
 The reading material, as well as other resources that mentors and learners marshal, will assist learners in writing answers to questions assigned each month related to four theological topics. - Mentoring meetings.
 Learners will arrange to meet with their assigned mentors at least three times per month.
-These mentoring meetings will follow the three-thirds disciple-making process1 and focus on learners' (1) understanding of and obedience to the theological truths covered in the reading, and (2) faithfulness in Christian witness.
-Mentoring meetings will typically last 60-90 minutes. - Monthly class meetings.
+These mentoring meetings will follow the three-thirds disciple-making process1 and focus on learners' 1) understanding of and obedience to the theological truths covered in the reading, and 2) faithfulness in Christian witness.
+Mentoring meetings will typically last between sixty and ninety minutes. - Monthly class meetings.
 At the end of each month of study, learners, mentors, and other church leaders will gather on a Saturday for in-depth focus on theological truths and ministry skills.
 Monthly meetings will also follow the three-thirds disciple-making process.
 Significant components of the Saturday time include a 20-minute question-and-answer section for each learner on the month's theological topics, formal teaching by learner, as well as training in and practice of specific ministry skills, as outlined on the schedule below.
-Saturday meetings are significant time investments, lasting from 7:00 a.m. until dismissal between 12:00 and 1:00 p.m.
+Saturday meetings are significant time investments, lasting from 7 a.m. until dismissal between 12 p.m.

-New group requirement: In order to multiply devoted followers of Jesus and provide a context for applying the principles of the course, each learner will be required to begin a new group by April 4, 2020.
+New group requirement: In order to multiply devoted followers of Jesus and provide a context for applying the principles of the course, each learner will be required to begin a new group by May 17, 2025.
 The group may consist of believers, non-believers, or some combination of the two, and may conduct itself according to any format (e.g., sermon-based, discovery Bible study, training group) so long as it centers itself on multiplying itself through study of and obedience to Scripture.

-Required resources (included with registration fee):
+Required resources (all books included with registration fee):

 - The Bible - Advanced Leadership Training course packet - Carson, D. A. The God Who Is There: Finding Your Place in God's Story.
-Grand Rapids, Michigan: BakerBooks, 2010. - DeArmey, Dick.
+Grand Rapids, Mich.: BakerBooks, 2010. - DeArmey, Dick.
 Call for the Elders.
 Rev. ed.
 Columbus, Ohio: Grace Brethren Church, 1991. - Grudem, Wayne.
-Systematic Theology.
-Grand Rapids: Zondervan, 1994. - Hodge, Timothy Mark.
+Systematic Theology Second edition.
+Grand Rapids, Zondervan, 2020. - Hodge, Timothy Mark.
 Could It Be Three?
 Investigating Baptism by Trine Immersion.
-Winona Lake, Indiana: CE National, 1999. - Plaster, David.
+Winona Lake, Ind.: CE National, 1999. - Plaster, David.
 Ordinances: What Are They?
-Winona Lake, Indiana: BMH, 1985. - Ryrie, Charles.
+Winona Lake, Ind.: BMH, 1985. - Ryrie, Charles.
 Basic Theology: A Popular Systematic Guide to Understanding Biblical Truth.
-Chicago, Illinois: Moody, 1999. - Scoles, Todd.
+Chicago: Moody, 1999. - Allison, Gregg.: 50 Core Truths of the Christian Faith.
+Grand Rapids.: Baker Books, 2018. - Scoles, Todd.
 Restoring the Household: The Quest of the Grace Brethren Church.
-Winona Lake, Indiana: BMH, 2008. - Blackaby, Henry.
+Winona Lake, Ind.: BMH, 2008. - Blackaby, Henry.
 Experiencing God: Knowing and Doing the Will of God, Revised and Expanded.
-Nashville, Tennessee: B&H, 2008. - Harmon, Matthew.
+Nashville, Tenn.: B&H, 2008. - Harmon, Matthew.
 Asking the right questions.
-Wheaton, Illinois: Crossway, 2017
+Wheaton, Ill.: Crossway, 2017